ccnets-team/remoterl/README.md

 ## Overview

 RemoteRL is a local hosting environment designed for distributed reinforcement learning frameworks such as RLlib.
-It allows you to run reinforcement learning training jobs in the cloud, while conveniently hosting your environment simulators locally or remotely.
+It allows you to run reinforcement learning training jobs in the cloud, while conveniently hosting your environment simulators locally.
 By seamlessly connecting local environments to cloud-based training on AWS SageMaker, RemoteRL facilitates efficient data collection, rapid experimentation, and scalable multi-agent reinforcement learning workflows.

 ## Installation